[NEW] GoFundMe’s latest report: The Social State of Giving

 Include Visible Calls to Action

-Above all else, it’s important you make your program visible to your audience: they won’t create a DIY fundraising campaign if they don’t know it’s an option.
+Above all else, it’s important to make your program visible to your audience.
+They won’t create a DIY fundraising campaign if they don’t know it’s an option.

-You’ll notice that RMCHA places a call to action (CTA) at the top of their home page to fundraise, right next to their donate button.
+You’ll notice that RMCHA places a call to action (CTA) to fundraise at the top of its home page, right next to its donate button.

 DIY fundraising